 The growth of social media has affected both people and business: some of which are good; others bad.

 Exercise is also an effective way to address mental health at universities, as explained by Martin Bond of York St John University.
-Indeed, universities can provide an inclusive environment for those experiencing mental health issues to engage in sport and physical activity and provide ‘real world’ opportunities for students to enhance their personal and professional development.
+Indeed, universities can provide an inclusive environment for those experiencing mental health issues to engage in sports and physical activities and provide ‘real world’ opportunities for students to enhance their personal and professional development.

 Kay Mallinson, a sports therapist, emphasised the importance of sports therapy and that we need to support our bodies and all the wonderful capabilities they have to maintain a happy, fulfilled and active lifestyle.